This supersized beachside hotel has a trio of huge pools and dining choices ranging from Japanese to gourmet.

 - Official Rating

-Book a standard room before 31st January 2015 and get a free upgrade to a Golden Club junior suite for arrivals 1st May 2015 to 31st October 2015.
+Book a Junior Suite between 24th April 2015 and 31st January 2016 and receive a free upgrade to a Junior Suite Golden Club room for arrivals from 1st May 2016 to 31st October 2016.
+Your booking will be automatically upgraded in resort.

 All Inclusive - Here's what you get